 The TxIDTF is currently supported by three subcommittees: Legislative, Research, and Prevention.
-Each subcommittee has arisen out of a need identified.
-Subcommittees drill down into specific areas that time does not afford during in-person meetings.
-Subcommittees can include representatives from any relevant organization that has an interest or knowledge in the impaired driving issue; however, the subcommittee chairman or co-chairmen must be members of the TxIDTF.
-Each subcommittee meets as often as needed via virtual meetings and email correspondence.
+Each subcommittee has arisen out of an identified need.
+Subcommittees drill down into specific areas that time

 As new areas for support are identified and goals are achieved, subcommittees will convene or disband.
 Below is a brief description of subcommittee work, as well as meeting dates and notes.
 Due to the timing of the Plan's submission, some meeting notes included may be from a previous fiscal year.